-The myth says that after the sudden and cruel abduction of Demeter's daughter, Persephone, by the almighty god of the underworld Hades, Demeter fell into depression, neglecting her obligations to the land and leading the humankind into starvation.
+The myth says that after the sudden and cruel abduction of Demeter's daughter, Persephone, by the almighty god of the underworld Hades, Demeter fell into depression, neglecting her obligations to the land and leading humankind into starvation.

-In one of her journeys seeking for her lost daughter, she reached the lands of Eleusis, transformed herself into an old lady and found refuge at the court of king Celeus.
+In one of her journeys seeking for her lost daughter, she reached the lands of Eleusis, transformed herself into an old lady, and found refuge at the court of King Celeus.
 There she felt so welcomed and loved that she became the nanny of Celeus' sons, Triptolemus and Demophon.
-As a reward, she secretly tried to make Demophon an immortal by anointing the infant with divine ambrosia and laying him in the flames of her hearth.
+As a reward, she secretly tried to make Demophon immortal by anointing the infant with divine ambrosia and laying him in the flames of her hearth.
 Before the completion of her ritual, the mother of the young boys, Metanira stormed into the chambers of the goddess and saw her child in the flames.

 Terrified by the sight, she screamed and rushed to protect Demophon putting an end to the ritual before the completion of his immortality.
 Demeter though, taught to Triptolemus the craft of agriculture, granting that way to cultivate cereal and every kind of crop to humankind.
 Next time you will enjoy your bowl of cereal, take some time to remember this priceless gift of Demeter to the world!

 Statue of Greek mythological god Pan talking to a woman - credits: Giorgio G/Shutterstock.com